ibpabisiak/File-Encrypter/README.md

 # File-Encrypter

-This is example code on the C++ to review my style of writing in this programming language.
+This is example code on the C++ to preview my style of writing in this programming language.